iocoop/policies/Bylaws.md

 The officers shall be chosen by the Board of Directors and serve at the pleasure of the Board, subject to the rights, if any, of an officer under any contract of employment.
 Any officer may resign at any time on written notice to the Corporation without prejudice to the rights, if any, of the Corporation under any contract to which the officer is a party.

-## ARTICLE IX.
-CORPORATE RECORDS AND REPORTS
+## Article IX.
+Corporate Records and Reports

 ### Section 9.01.
 Required Records.

 The Corporation shall keep adequate and correct books and records of account and minutes of the proceedings of its members, Board of Directors, and committees of the Board.
-It shall also keep a record of the members, including the names, addresses, and number of shares held by each.
-The minutes shall be kept in written form.
-Other books and records shall be kept either in written form or in any other form capable of being converted into written form.
+It shall also keep a record of the members, including the names, addresses, email addresses, and number of memberships held by each.
+The minutes and other books and records shall be kept either in written form or in any other form capable of being converted into written form.

 ### Section 9.02.
 Annual Report.

 (a) For fiscal years in which the Corporation has, at any time, more than twenty-five (25) members, the Corporation shall notify each member yearly of the member's right to receive an annual financial report.
 The Board of Directors shall promptly cause the most recent annual report to be sent to a member on written request.
 The annual report shall be prepared no later than one hundred twenty (120) days after the close of the Corporation's fiscal year.

-(b) The annual report shall contain in appropriate detail all of the following: (1) a balance sheet as of the end of the fiscal year, an income statement, and a statement of changes in financial position for the fiscal year; (2) a statement of the place where the names and addresses of the current members are located; and (3) the statement required by Section 9.03 of these Bylaws.
+(b) The annual report shall contain in appropriate detail all of the following: (1) a balance sheet as of the end of the fiscal year, an income statement, and a statement of cashflows for the fiscal year; (2) a statement of the place where the names and addresses of the current members are located; and (3) the statement required by Section 9.03 of these Bylaws.

 (c) The annual report shall be accompanied by any pertinent report by independent accountants, or, if there is no such report, by the certificate of an authorized officer of the Corporation that the statements were prepared without audit from the books and records of the Corporation.

 ### Section 9.03.
 Annual Statement of Transactions and Indemnifications.

-In addition to the annual report described in Section 9.02 of these Bylaws, the Corporation shall furnish annually (pursuant to Section 12592 of the California Corporations Code) to its members and Directors a statement of the transactions and indemnifications to interested persons.
+In addition to the annual report described in Section 9.02 of these Bylaws, the Corporation shall furnish annually (pursuant to Coop Law Section 12592) to its members and Directors a statement of the transactions and indemnifications to interested persons.
 If the Corporation does not issue an annual report pursuant to Section 9.02 of these Bylaws, such statement shall be mailed or delivered to members within one hundred twenty (120) days after the close of the fiscal year.

-## ARTICLE X. INSPECTION RIGHTS
+## Article X. Inspection Rights

 ### Section 10.01.
 Articles and Bylaws.